ptimoner/AMRemote/README.md

 |-- zonalStatLabelField        -> when zonalStat is true, the label field in the zone layer

 |-- nohup                      -> logical parameter (true/false) only considered when running
                                   the analysis on a regular server; if true it indicates that the analysis does not stop when the user logs out; still possible to check the progress of the analysis or to kill the process (instructions on how to do it are given when running the analysis).

 ```
 Just replace the values accordingly.
-Logical parameters are "splitRegion", "zonalStat" and "nohup"; they all require true/false values.
+Logical parameters are *splitRegion*, *zonalStat* and *nohup*; they all require true/false values.
 If empty they are considered as 'false'.
 For string parameters, use double quotes.
-Numbers in numerical array (maxTravelTime) must be separated by commas and contained within square brackets.
+Numbers in numerical array (*maxTravelTime*) must be separated by commas and contained within square brackets.
 Empty values must always be provided with double quotes: ""

 Once you set the parameters, use the following command the run the replay analysis.